Vietnam-Cambodia

 Border Crossing: Vietnam and Cambodia

-If you want to discover the country of Angkor Wat, the world’s largest religious building and Buddhism that is practiced by 96% of the population, do not hesitate to take a trip from Vietnam to Cambodia.
-So many options are given to you as Vietnam and Cambodia share 6 international border crossings (generally open to all foreign travelers as long as they possess a valid passport or visa).
-The first and also the longest border crossing between the two countries is Moc Bai - Ba Vet.
-It is on the main bus route between Ho Chi Minh City and Phnom Penh, thus it is considered as the most popular and convenient border crossing.
-Of these border crossings, Vinh Xuong/Kaam Sammor is a preferred crossing for independent travelers and boat services are available and fast.
-For the other crossing borders, including Tinh Bien/ Phnom Den, Xa Xia/ Prek Chak, Le Thanh/ O Yadao crossing, motorbike ride is the better choice.
+If you are eager to explore Cambodia, home to the magnificent Angkor Wat, the world's largest religious complex, and to a country where Buddhism is practiced by approximately 96% of the population, consider a trip from Vietnam to Cambodia.
+The two nations share six international border crossings that are generally accessible to all foreign travelers, provided they possess a valid passport or visa.
+The most popular and longest of these crossings is Moc Bai - Bavet, situated on the main bus route between Ho Chi Minh City and Phnom Penh.
+This makes it the most convenient option.
+Among the other border crossings, Vinh Xuong/Kaam Samnor is favored by independent travelers, offering efficient boat services.
+For the remaining crossings, including Tinh Bien/Phnom Den, Xa Xia/Prek Chak, and Le Thanh/O Yadao, traveling by motorbike is highly recommended.

 Photo: cungphuot.info